What 100 Calories Really Looks Like for 25 Foods

 That’s right.
 An entire 16-ounce package of baby spinach is a mere 100 calories.
 Not only is the leafy green low in calories, but it’s one of the richest sources of the antioxidants beta-carotene, lutein, and zeaxanthin, which neutralize the free radicals that can damage cells and cause inflammation.

-Excluding the 21 Amazing Things That Happen To Your Body When You Eat Bananas, this tropical fruit is one of our favorite picks for weight loss because you can eat the entire thing for only 100 calories!
+Some pretty amazing things happen to your body when you eat bananas.
+And this tropical fruit is one of our favorite picks for weight loss because you can eat the entire thing for only 100 calories!

 Make those calories count by picking up a grass-fed butter brand like Kerrygold.
 Made with dairy from grass-fed cows, this type of butter is full of fatty acids—like conjugated linoleic acid (CLA)—that crank up your body’s calorie-burning centers.